Creating Additional Volumes

 You can retrieve the volume ID and key from the Control tab in the volume block by clicking Transfer volume to another project.

 Under the Snapshots tab, you will be find a list of server snapshots and the Create snapshot button.

-After clicking Create snapshot, a snapshot will instantly be generated and appear at the top of the list.
+After clicking Create snapshot (5), a snapshot will instantly be generated and appear in the Snapshots archive (6).

-You’ll find two icons to the right of each snapshot: Create disk from this snapshot and Delete.
+You’ll find two icons to the right of each snapshot: Create disk from this snapshot (7) and Delete (8).

-After attaching your volume, it will appear in the list of server volumes.
-To detach it, click the Detach icon, located to the far right of the volume name.
+To detach a volume, click Detach to the right of the volume name.